anshumankmr/snap-ql/README.md

 - automatically chart your data
 - supports any PostgreSQL and MySQL database
 - local-first - your database credentials don't leave your computer
-- use your own OpenAI key
+- use your own OpenAI or Claude key

 💬 [Join the Telegram group to chat with the devs + share feedback!](https://t.me/+QJu4_a2yImo3OTY0)